Rusty Hamer: Career

 After the series ended, 17-year-old Hamer enrolled at Palisades High School (later restructured as Palisades Charter High School), but had difficulty adjusting to public school as he was accustomed to being privately tutored on the set.

 Shortly before graduating in June 1964, Hamer was interviewed by reporter Bob Thomas and stated that he intended to continue his acting career and hoped to branch out into dramatic roles.
-Hamer said that he was under consideration for roles in several television series including Mr. Novak, Arrest and Trial and Ben Casey.
+Hamer said that he was under consideration for roles in several television series including Mr. Novak, Arrest and Trial, and Ben Casey.
 Hamer also said that he planned to attend college on the advice of Danny Thomas, whom he considered a second father, since his own father had died in 1953.

-A year after The Danny Thomas Show ended, Hamer reprised the role of Rusty Williams in the reunion special The Danny Thomas TV Family Reunion, which aired on NBC.
+About a year after The Danny Thomas Show ended, Hamer reprised the role of Rusty Williams in three episodes of The Joey Bishop Show, in which Rusty was a university student staying with the family of Joey Barnes.
+The show was coincidentally cancelled shortly after Hamer's arrival.
+Hamer also appeared in the reunion special The Danny Thomas TV Family Reunion, which aired on NBC.

-On December 27, 1966, Hamer underwent emergency surgery at Santa Monica Emergency Hospital after sustaining a gunshot wound to the abdomen when a gun he was carrying in a shoulder holster slid out, fell to the ground and discharged.
+On December 27, 1966, Hamer underwent emergency surgery at Santa Monica Emergency Hospital after sustaining a gunshot wound to the abdomen when a gun he was carrying in a shoulder holster slid out, fell to the ground, and discharged.
 Hamer was carrying the gun having just returned from an overnight hunting trip.
 After recovering, he appeared in a second reunion special, "Make More Room For Daddy", that aired during a segment of the NBC anthology series The Danny Thomas Hour, in 1967.

 Throughout the mid to late 1960s, Hamer continued to attempt a transition into adult roles and, according to Danny Thomas, enrolled in acting classes, but was unable to land any acting jobs.
 By the end of the decade, he had grown increasingly bitter and depressed over his waning career.
 To support himself, he began working for a messenger service in Los Angeles and later worked as a carpenter's apprentice.
-Hamer's only post Danny Thomas Show acting role was a guest spot on the CBS sitcom Green Acres that aired in November 1969.
+Hamer's only non-"Rusty Williams" acting role post-1964 was a guest spot on the CBS sitcom Green Acres that aired in November 1969.

 In 1969, Hamer again reprised his role as Rusty Williams in a third reunion special, Make Room for Granddaddy.
 The special aired on CBS on September 14.
 Due to the ratings success of the reunion specials, ABC created a weekly sequel series, also titled Make Room for Granddaddy, for their fall 1970 schedule.
 The series premiered on September 24, 1970, but failed to catch on with audiences.
-Make Room for Granddaddy was canceled after one season.
+Make Room for Granddaddy was cancelled after one season.
 It was Hamer's final acting role.